-In total, on an annualized basis, 555,490 MWh of electricity were saved as a result of energy-efficiency programs in 2017.
-This is 2.2 percent more than in 2016, when Energy Trust energy-efficiency programs saved 543,244 MWh of electricity.
-Similar to the 2015 program year, the mix of electric energy savings has changed as Energy Trust is generating relatively more electric energy savings from residential energy-efficiency programs and less from commercial and industrial energy-efficiency programs.
-Historically, residential energy-efficiency programs account for about 30 percent of electric energy savings.
-In 2017, residential energy-efficiency programs account for 37 percent of total electric energy savings.
+In total, on an annualized basis, 467,067 MWh of electricity were saved as a result of energy-efficiency programs in 2019.
+This represents a decrease of -1.3 percent from 2018, when Energy Trust programs saved 473,298 MWh of electricity.
+Compared to recent program years, the mix of electric energy savings across programs changed in 2019.
+Historically, residential energy-efficiency programs account for about 30-40 percent of electric energy savings.
+In the last report for the 2017 program year, for example, residential energy-efficiency programs accounted for 37 percent of total electric energy savings.
+In 2019, residential energy savings accounted for 25 percent of total energy savings.

-Energy Trust energy-efficiency programs also saved 6,752,546 therms of natural gas in the 2017 program year.
-This is down slightly (-37,785 therms or -0.6 percent) from the 6,790,331 therms saved in the previous program year.
+Energy Trust energy-efficiency programs also saved 5,904,179 therms of natural gas in the 2019 program year.
+This represents a decrease of -1,576,308 therms or -21.1 percent from the 7,480,487 therms saved in the previous program year.

-The amount of energy generated by the renewable energy program in 2017 is relatively small compared to the energy savings attributed to the efficiency programs, which is consistent with all previous program years.
-However, renewable energy projects saw a record year and generated approximately 39,294 MWh of electricity in 2017, representing a 61.4 percent increase from the previous program year.
+The amount of energy generated by the renewable energy program in 2019 is relatively small compared to the energy savings attributed to the efficiency programs, which is consistent with all previous program years.
+In 2019, renewable energy projects generated approximately 23,806 MWh of electricity in 2019, representing 4.8 percent of total energy saved or generated.

-The energy savings reported in Table 2 result in a loss of revenue to Oregon utilities due to lost power sales, and this loss of revenue is included in the gross economic impacts measured in this analysis.
-However, utility operations are capital intensive, thus they require less labor and intermediate goods and services than other sectors of the Oregon economy.
-As a result, the economic impacts on the Oregon economy from utility operations are much less, per million-
+The energy savings reported in Table 2 result in a loss of revenue to Oregon utilities due to lost power sales, and this loss of revenue is included in the gross economic impacts measured in this analysis.8 However, utility operations are capital intensive, thus they require less labor and intermediate goods and services than other sectors of the Oregon economy.
+As a result, the economic impacts on the Oregon economy from utility operations are much less, per million-dollars of output, than operations of other industry sectors or spending by households.
+Consequently, the foregone economic activity attributed to lost power sales has a small, negative effect on the gross economic impacts from Energy Trust program spending.